jxm-analytics/metrolinx-asset-strategy-case/README.md

-# Public Asset Strategy: Investment Scoring with Power BI
+# Metrolinx Asset Strategy: Investment Scoring with Power BI

-This project simulates a strategic portfolio evaluation framework for a **major Ontario transit agency**, focused on identifying real estate assets that are high-performing, underperforming, or borderline.
+This project simulates a strategic portfolio evaluation framework for **Metrolinx**, Ontario’s regional transit agency.
+It focuses on identifying real estate assets that are high-performing, underperforming, or borderline.
 The goal is to guide data-driven decisions around whether to acquire more of a given asset type, hold and monitor, or consider divesting based on key performance indicators.

 ---